WodenWang820118/vuejs-fireblog/README.md

 - Using Vue 3 composition API with Vuex and Vue-router.
 - Disregarding the admin tab and its functionality.
 - Only the specific, unique registered email user can create a post.
 Visitors can only read the posts.
-- Optimize the logic when creating a new post; compress the image before uploading to firebase.
+- Optimize the logic when creating/editing a post; compress images before uploading to firebase.
 - Organize the states into sub-modules.
+- Use `Vuex-Router-Sync` to synchronize the router and the state
+  - after editing the post, the router will automatically redirect the user to the updated post page.
-- Use the markdown editor and renderer; customize the rendered mardown with CSS.
+- Use the markdown editor and renderer; customize the rendered markdown with CSS.
 - Slightly change the homepage layout.

 ## Plans